White House transcript released: Memo shows Trump prodded Ukraine to probe Biden

 RELATED: What is an impeachment inquiry?
 A look at the impeachment process

-Trump, who thrives on combat, has all but dared Democrats to take this step, confident that the specter of impeachment led by the opposition party will bolster rather than diminish his political support.
+In light-hearted appearance before reporters, Zelenskiy said he didn't want to get involved in American election, but added: "Nobody pushed me."
+Trump chimed in: "In other words, no pressure."

-"There has been no President in the history of our Country who has been treated so badly as I have," he tweeted Wednesday from New York.
-"The Democrats are frozen with hatred and fear.
-They get nothing done.
-This should never be allowed to happen to another "President.
-Witch Hunt!
+After months of resistance, House Speaker Nancy Pelosi launched the impeachment probe on Tuesday, spurred on by the support of several moderate members in swing districts.
+After viewing the transcript on Wednesday, Pelosi declared: Congress must act."

-While Pelosi's announcement adds weight to the work being done on the oversight committees, the next steps are likely to resemble the past several months of hearings and legal battles - except with the possibility of actual impeachment votes.
+Trump, who thrives on combat, has all but dared Democrats to move toward impeachment, confident that the specter of an investigation led by the opposition party will bolster rather than diminish his political support.

-For months, the Democratic leader has tried calming the push for impeachment, saying the House must investigate the facts and let the public decide.
-The new drive was led by a group of moderate Democratic lawmakers from political swing districts, many of them with national security backgrounds and serving in Congress for the first time.
-The freshmen, who largely represent districts previously held by Republicans where Trump is popular, risk their own reelections but say they could no longer stand idle.
-Amplifying their call were longtime leaders, including Rep. John Lewis of Georgia, the civil rights icon often considered the conscience of House Democrats.
+"It's a joke.
+Impeachment, for that?"
+Trump said during a news conference in New York.
+He revived the same language he has used for months to deride the now-finished special counsel investigation into election interference, declaring impeachment "a hoax" and the "single greatest witch hunt in American history."

-"Now is the time to act," said Lewis, in an address to the House.
-"To delay or to do otherwise would betray the foundation of our democracy."
+Republicans largely stood by the president and dismissed the notion that the rough transcript revealed any wrongdoing by Trump.

-At issue are Trump's actions with Ukraine.
-In a summer phone call with Zelenskiy, he asked for help investigating former Biden and his son Hunter.
-In the days before the call, Trump ordered advisers to freeze $400 million in military aid for Ukraine - prompting speculation that he was holding out the money as leverage for information on the Bidens.
-Trump has denied that charge, but acknowledged he blocked the funds, later released.
+In the 30-minute phone call with Zelenskiy, Trump encourages the Ukrainian leader to talk with Giuliani and Barr about Biden and his son Hunter, who served on the board of a Ukrainian gas company.
+Trump, immediately after saying he and Zelenskiy would be in touch, references Ukraine's economy, saying: "Your economy is going to get better and better I predict.
+You have a lot of assets.
+It's a great country."

-Biden said Tuesday, before Pelosi's announcement, that if Trump doesn't cooperate with lawmakers' demands for documents and testimony in its investigations the president "will leave Congress ... with no choice but to initiate impeachment."
-He said that would be a tragedy of Trump's "own making."
+At another point in the conversation, Trump asks Zelenskiy for a favor: his help looking into a cybersecurity firm that investigated the 2016 hack of the Democratic National Committee and determined it was carried out by Russia.
+Trump has falsely suggested Crowdstrike was owned by a Ukrainian.

-The Trump-Ukraine phone call is part of a whistleblower's complaint, though the administration has blocked Congress from getting other details of the report, citing presidential privilege.
+In the days before the call with Zelenskiy, Trump had ordered the freezing of $400 million in military aid for Ukraine - prompting speculation that he was holding out the money as leverage for information on the Bidens.
+Trump has denied that charge and the aid package does not come up in the conversation.

 Trump has sought to implicate Biden and his son in the kind of corruption that has long plagued Ukraine.
 Hunter Biden served on the board of a Ukrainian gas company at the same time his father was leading the Obama administration's diplomatic dealings with Kyiv.
 Though the timing raised concerns among anti-corruption advocates, there has been no evidence of wrongdoing by either the former vice president or his son.